Francommit/win10_emulation_station/README.md

 - Auto populates emulators with public domain roms
 - Auto installs a popular theme with support for adding 'Favorites'
 - Initial installer is less than 20KB in size, it's a script
-- Adds in a quick game content scraper which lives in the rom folder (run C:\Users\name\.emulationstation\roms\scraper.exe)
+- Adds in a quick game content scraper which lives in the rom folder (run %UserProfile%\.emulationstation\roms\scraper.exe)

 Steps
 ------